Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 - Receive assets:
   1. If you don't already have one, create a `purse` for the asset `brand` you'll receive.
-  2. Get access to the asset `brand` you'll receive.
-  3. Receive the message with the `payment` and deposit the `payment` in your `brand` appropriate `purse`.
+  2. Receive the message with the `payment` and deposit the `payment` in your `brand` appropriate `purse`.

 ## Purses

 ![Purse methods](purse.svg)

-Purses have five API methods:
+Purses have four API methods:
 - [`purse.getIssuer()`](https://agoric.com/documentation/ertp/api/purse.html#purse-getissuer)
   - Returns the `issuer` for the purse's `brand`.
 See the [Issuer](#issuers) section for more details about what this means and how it is used.